Dispelling myths and rumors about our community.

 If a recommendation letter is sent to a chapter for me, that will guarantee I will be invited back to those chapters.

-GreekRank and RushTok are accurate sources of information for Panhellenic sororities.
+YikYak, Greekrank, and RushTok are accurate sources of information for Panhellenic sororities.

 Being a legacy to a chapter guarantees a bid from that organization on Bid Day.

 There is no guarantee being a legacy will impact your recruitment outcome.
-We strongly encourage everyone, even legacies, to consider all chapters while going through recruitment focusing on your experience.
+We strongly encourage everyone, even legacies, to consider all chapters while going through recruitment and focusing on your own experience.
 Please visit the individual organization's national and FSU chapter websites for their policies on legacies.

 Being a member of a sorority is a time commitment, however, all of our chapters highly encourage each and every one of their members to get involved in other organizations and excel in their other commitments.